-The reason is clear this black vector must have projection the projection along AC must be the red vector and projection along C B must be the blue vector.
-So, we have this construction.
-Let us move on again I have taken chosen another point C such that the angle that B C makes with the velocity V B is 90 degree as you can see here.
-I want to find out the velocity of point C. So, I proceed as we have done.
-So, I drop my project V A; that means, I drop a perpendicular on A C and this is the projection of V A along A C. So, C must have the same velocity along A C.
+The reason is clear, this black vector must have projection there projection along A C must be the red vector and projection along C B must be the blue vector, so we have this construction.
+Let us move on, again I have chosen another point C, such that the angle that B C makes with the velocity V B is 90 degree as you can see here.
+I want to find out the velocity of point c, so I proceed as we have done.
+So, I drop my project V A that means, I drop a perpendicular on A C and this is the projection of V A along A C.

-So, this must be the velocity of C along A C. Now what should be the velocity of C along C B it must be the projection of V B alongs C B. Since VB is perpendicular to C B so, therefore, projection is 0, now because this is 0 it means that point C cannot move or does not have any velocity along C B. So, point C does not have any velocity along C B it cannot have any velocity along C B.
+So, C must have the same velocity along A C, so this must be the velocity of C along A C. Now, what should be the velocity of C along C B, it must the projection of V B along C B. Since, V B is perpendicular to C B, so therefore, projection is 0.
+Now, because this is 0, it means that point C cannot move or does not have any velocity along C B. So, point C does not have any velocity along C B; it cannot have any velocity along C B. So, now, how do I find out the velocity of point C?
+So, as before I must first draw perpendicular to the direction A C. Now, since C does not have any velocity along B C, so that vector is exactly this point C, the vector along C B is exactly 0, so it is this point C itself.

-So, now, how do I find out the velocity of point C?
-So, as before I must first draw perpendicular to the direction A C. Now since C does not have any velocity along BC so, that that vector is exactly this point see the vector along C B is exactly 0 so, it is this point C itself.
-So, if I consider that I have to draw perpendicular to the direction C B it must be through the point C because, the velocity vector the velocity vector off C along C B the projection of velocity of C along C B is 0.
+So, if I consider that I to draw perpendicular to the direction C B, it must be through the point C because the vector; the velocity vector of C along C B the projection of velocity of C along C B is 0.
 So, that velocity along C B is the point C itself.
-So, if I have to draw perpendicular to that vector it must be through the point C and perpendicular to C B which I have drawn.
+So, if I have to draw perpendicular to that vector it must be through the point C and perpendicular to C B, which I have drawn.

-So therefore, my velocity of point C must be this must be the velocity of point C as you can that is easily realize that V C has a projection of this red vector along A C and V C has 0 projection along C V, V C has 0 projection along C B, V C has the projection of that red vector along A C. So, this must be the velocity of point C. Now this construction brings us to this important or interesting question that what would happen if I had taken the point C which lies on the common perpendiculars of both V B and V A. So, that is the question we are going to address next.
+So, therefore, my velocity of point C must be this, this must be the velocity of point C as you can that is easily realize that V C has A projection of this red vector along A C and V C has 0 projection along C B, V C has 0 projection along C B, V C has the projection of that red vector along A c, so this must be the velocity of point C. Now, this construction brings us to this important or interesting question that what would happen, if I had taken the point C which lies on the common perpendiculars of both V B and V A. So, that is the question we are going to address next.